ynput/ayon-documentation/website/docs/admin_server_market.md

 ![AYON Market release bundles](./assets/server/admin/market/market-release-bundles.png)

 After installing a release bundle, a new bundle is automatically created with your selected addons, launcher platforms, and pre-built, compatible dependency packages.
-We recommend testing the new bundle in a staging environment before using it in production.
+We recommend testing the new bundle in a <span style={{color:'#1c2026', backgroundColor:'#ff858b', borderRadius: '4px', padding: '2px 4px'}}>staging</span> environment before using it in <span style={{color:'#1c2026',backgroundColor:'#23E0A9', borderRadius: '4px', padding: '2px 4px'}}>production</span>.
 You can configure this in the Bundle Settings within Studio Settings.

 ![AYON Market release bundle install](./assets/server/admin/market/market-release-install.png)